Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Residual DMD (ResDMD)

-\cref{fig:pseudo3} (right) shows the accuracy, measured as $\max_{1\leq j,k\leq N_K}|(\Psi_0^*W\Psi_1)_{jk} -\langle \mathcal{K}\psi_k,\psi_j \rangle|$, of the four quadrature methods.
-Gauss--Legendre quadrature converges exponentially, trapezoidal at a rate $\mathcal{O}(M_1^{-2})$, Riemann sums at a rate $\mathcal{O}(M_1^{-1})$ and Monte--Carlo at a rate $\mathcal{O}(M_1^{-1/2})$.
+\cref{fig:pseudo3} (right) shows the accuracy, measured as $\max_{1\leq j,k\leq N_K}|(\Psi_X^*W\Psi_Y)_{jk} -\langle \mathcal{K}\psi_k,\psi_j \rangle|$, of the four quadrature methods.
+Gauss--Legendre quadrature converges exponentially, trapezoidal at a rate $\mathcal{O}(M^{-2})$, Riemann sums at a rate $\mathcal{O}(M^{-1})$ and Monte Carlo at a rate $\mathcal{O}(M^{-1/2})$.
 The benefit of choosing the initial states at quadrature nodes is clear.
-Even when restricted to equispaced data, choosing the weights wisely can drastically affect convergence.
-In fact, we never recommend using the Riemann sum as one can immediately get a better convergence rate by just tweaking two weights to employ a trapezoidal rule.
+Wisely choosing the weights can drastically affect convergence even when restricted to equispaced data.
+We never recommend using the Riemann sum, as one immediately obtains a better convergence rate by altering just two weights to employ a trapezoidal rule.